Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Overfitting the Channel

-Multiple SM modules are cascaded sequentially in a coarse-to-fine manner in Fig. \ref{Fig7}.
-The previous modulated features are fed into subsequent SM modules.
-In our design, different ModNets are applied to different token $y_i^\prime$ or ${\hat y}_i^\prime$ such that the channel state modulation is comprehensively considered in a token-wise attention fashion.
-In this way, compared to previous works only using a simple ${\rm{\overline{SNR}}}$ to refine the deep JSCC codec, our channel-dependent modulation method provides much higher efficiency to notify the codec what the current channel state is.
-Our channel-dependent method can be applied to arbitrary wireless channel model, and the ModNet trained under a specific channel domain $\mathcal{H}^\prime$ can provide better channel adaptation performance for the instances $\boldsymbol{h} \in \mathcal{H}^\prime$.
+Multiple SM modules are cascaded sequentially in a coarse-to-fine manner, as shown in Fig. \ref{Fig_channel_overfit}.
+The previously modulated features are fed into subsequent SM modules.
+In our design, the channel state modulation is comprehensively considered in a token-wise attention fashion.
+In this way, our channel-dependent modulation method can notify the JSCC codec what the current channel state is.
+The proposed channel-dependent method can be applied to arbitrary wireless channel model, and the ModNet trained under a specific channel domain $\mathcal{H}^\prime$ can provide better channel adaptation performance for the instances $\boldsymbol{h} \in \mathcal{H}^\prime$.